robertsdotpm/coinbend/README.md

 5. Alice: cnt + c
 6. Bob: open a sell order to sell 200 Dogecoins at 0.001 Litecoins per Dogecoin.
 Click submit.
 A new confirmation dialogue will pop up.
 7. Bob: cnt + v into the input box to paste Alice's node ID.
-8. Bob: click "generae copy of Node ID"
+8. Bob: click "generate a copy of Node ID"
 9. Bob: cnt + c
 10. Alice: cnt + v into the input box to paste Bob's node ID.
 11. Submit the trade on both windows.